wpwupingwp/OGU/README.md

     -query refseq[filter] -taxon Poaceae -min_len 1000 -max_len 10000
     ```

-    Usually, this option will be combined with "-organelle" to get high
+    Usually, this option will be combined with "-og" to get organelle genomes.
-    quality organelle genomes.

     Note that this option is boolen type.
 It DOES NOT followed with a *value*.
 * -taxon taxonomy

     The taxonomy name.
 It could be any taxonomy rank.
 From kingdom (same with
-    "-group") to species or subspecies, as long as you input correct name
+    "-group") to species, as long as you input correct name
     (scientific name of species or taxonomic group, latin, NOT ENGLISH), it
     will restriced query to your target taxonomy unit.
 Make sure to use
     quotation mark if *taxonomy* has more than one word.